 Delhi has one of the largest Metro systems in the world

-Monuments and World Heritage sites
+Monuments and World Heritage sites in Delhi

 Delhi is famous for its monuments and Heritage sites.
-There are three UNESCO World Heritage sites in Delhi- the Red Fort Complex, Qutb Minar and its Monuments, and Humayun’s Tomb.
+There are three UNESCO World Heritage sites in Delhi – the Red Fort Complex, Qutb Minar and its Monuments, and Humayun’s Tomb.
 Delhi is the fourth most visited state/UT in India by foreign tourists.
 Top tourist destinations in Delhi are the 3 UNESCO World Heritage Sites, the India Gate, Akshardham Temple, etc.

 The busiest airport in India is in Delhi